SIP Trunking • Last Updated 8/6/2024

 In short, your SIP trunk will have as many channels as you need, based on the number of simultaneous calls you want to make.
 Just keep in mind that it’s best to purchase the SIP trunking channels from your telecom provider before you need them.

-What is the Maximum Number of Channels?
+What is the maximum number of SIP channels?

-There really is no maximum number of channels.
+There really is no maximum number of SIP channels.
 Your SIP trunk can handle a potential unlimited number of SIP trunk channels.

 However, each channel will require a certain amount of internet bandwidth, depending on factors such as the VoIP codec you’re using.
 Certain codecs require less bandwidth per call.